Trinity School of Medicine offers a Doctor of Medicine (MD) degree upon successful completion of:

 - Always incorporate and adhere to state of the art learning principles.

 - Constantly improve our curriculum so that it responds to and incorporates changes in medical knowledge and practice.

 - Embrace and incorporate the evolving values of the medical profession.

 Trinity School of Medicine’s curriculum involves ten terms of basic sciences and clinical study designed to meet Trinity’s core competencies through individualized learning plans.
 Trinity School of Medicine’s curriculum goes the extra mile for student success.
-Its on-campus fifth term focuses on preparing students for clinical clerkship training.

 The faculty at Trinity are committed to helping our students develop the skills, knowledge, behaviors, and attitudes they need to practice patient-centric medicine.
 We have defined curricular expectations, goals, and standards for our educators and students to meet.

 Trinity’s clinical sciences program, which encompasses Terms 5 through 10, provides students with an immersion into clinical medicine in both hospital and physician practice settings.
 This portion of students’ clinical education is provided in partnership with the Houston Healthcare system in central Georgia.
 Houston facilities include two fully accredited acute care medical facilities, Houston Medical Center and Perry Hospital, as well as the Houston Healthcare Pavilion in Warner Robins, Georgia.
 The Houston Healthcare Pavilion houses the Dr. W. Douglas Skelton Medical Education Center, where the residency program resides along with physician offices, conference rooms, and training facilities for medical students.
 Here, Trinity students preparing for and engaged in clerkships benefit from a dedicated learning center, complete with access to clinical tutorials and individual and group study spaces.